andymckay/labeler/README.md

-# Intro
-Automatically adds or removes labels from issues.
-You define the labels you'd like to add and/or remove in the YAML file.
-You can also specify if an issue should be ignored if an assignee has been added.
+Automatically adds or removes labels from issues, pull requests and project cards.

 ## Supported Github events